Tips on Saving Money During Back-to-School Season

 Tip 2: Recycle!
 Recycle!
 Recycle!

-While you are making your list, check to see what you already have in your house.
-This means you should save your school supplies from previous years, which is also a great opportunity to teach your children how to be resourceful.
-Make reusing old binders and folders fun by decorating them.
-Have a scavenger hunt to find extra paper or half-used notebooks.
-Put your children’s names on their pencil pouch, books and other items to give them an extra sense of ownership and let them know that it is their responsibility to keep up with their things.
+But last season doesn’t need to mean out of style: Make reusing old binders and folders fun by decorating them with stickers or drawings.
+Have a scavenger hunt to gather extra paper or half-used notebooks.
+Put your children’s names on their pencil pouch, books and other items to give them an extra sense of ownership and let them know that it is their responsibility to keep track of their things.

 Tip 3: Bargain Hunt